CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-profile.md

-# Followups: profile variable
+# Data object: profile variable

 In the data-script object you can access information about any **profile**.
 From a profile object you request and edit the information of the current profile.
-To request a profile object please see the documentation on [the account object](./followups-scripting-copernica).
+To request a profile object please see the documentation on [the account object](./data-object-copernica).

 You can edit the variable and its available properties from Javascript code or with the stack icon when a profile is selected under the *Database & Profiles*